Time : 06:49 (pm)

 VALID: HEAVY RAIN ADVISORY

-Weather Duty Team:
+Weather On-Duty Team: